ASE A2 Automatic Transmission Practice Test

 18.

 Answer A is wrong.
 The pinion gears have external teeth in mesh with both the sun and ring gears.
-It consists of several pinion gears contained inside of a carrier called the planet carrier.
+It consists of several pinion gears contained inside a carrier called the planet carrier.

 Answer C is wrong.
 A spur gear is a straight (not helical) gear used in older manual transmissions.